TransMIA: Membership Inference Attacks Using Transfer Shadow Training: Evaluation

 We next present experimental results on our attacks with the DNN, SVM, and the entropy-based approach, i.e., \TransMIADNN{}, \TransMIASVM{}, and \TransMIAE{}. \Fig{fig:frz_fit} shows the accuracy of our attacks with the three different attack models. \Fig{fig:frz_fit} shows that the learning-based approaches \TransMIADNN{} and \TransMIASVM{} have much higher accuracy than the entropy-based approach \TransMIAE{}.
 However, \TransMIASVM{} with the fine-tuning approach results in low accuracy for the ImageNet dataset.
 As explained above, each shadow model $\fSH^i$ constructed with the fine-tuning approach on the ImageNet dataset overfits shadow training dataset $\DSHItrain$.
 In this case, the decision boundary between $\Lin$ and $\Lout$ data points included in the attack training dataset is distorted.
 It is not easy to construct a well-trained model from such a complicated structure of data with a linear model such as an SVM.
 As a result, the attack results in low accuracy.

 The accuracy of the entropy-based approach \TransMIAE{} is below 55\% for any settings.
 While the entropy-based approach achieves high accuracy for some applications~\cite{Song_arXiv20}, the learning-based approach is more effective than the entropy-based approach in our transfer learning setting.
-We discuss the reason for this in Section~\ref{sub:discussion}.